How to Get the File Size using Python

 print(file_size)

-Optionally, you can use the following code to get the size in bytes, kilobytes, megabytes and gigabytes:
+Optionally, to get the size in bytes, kilobytes, megabytes and gigabytes:

 file_size = os.path.getsize(file_path)